 A house flipping coach is a real estate professional who provides guidance and advice to individuals interested in buying, renovating, and reselling homes for a profit.
-The coach typically has extensive experience in real estate investing and can provide practical tips, tools, and strategies to help their clients succeed in the competitive world of house flipping.
+A real estate coach typically has extensive experience in real estate investing and can provide practical tips, tools, and strategies to help their clients succeed in the competitive world of house flipping.
 Read this intro one more time!

 In this article, I will show you everything you need to know to flip houses.
 Please take a look at my bio to see the experience I have.
 At the time of this article, I am working on two house flips.
 The house on Williams, which may end up being a rental, is currently being renovated.
 I just closed on the house on Crestwood and will start the renovation soon.
 You can see all my deals here, and I will share the actual numbers on the investment.